Retro Road Test

 You relish the car’s modest footprint and make allowances for its modest brakes.
 And you drink in the flat-six soundtrack, which swells from busy bluster to piercing yowl.

-A sincere form of flattery
+The sincerest form of flattery

 The SC is brimful of feedback and classic character: a car that rewards on every kind of road.
 It’s also arguably more fun than the RS it imitates in the real world.

 Granted, it doesn’t feel so textured or up-on-its-toes as the Rennsport – very few cars do, frankly – but you can drive it without fear of obliterating your investment portfolio.
 For many, the fact it looks the part only heightens the feelgood factor.
-So, don’t wait for that lottery-win 2.7 RS: just buy a 911, backdated or otherwise, then get out and drive.
+So, don’t wait for that lottery-win 2.7 RS: just buy a 911, backdated or otherwise, then get out and drive it.

 This car was kindly loaned by DM Historics in Kent and has now been sold.